Icenium/bond-content/quick-start-nativescript/2-store-in-cloud.md

 #### Action

 * **a**.
 Download the JavaScript SDK from: [https://bs-static.cdn.telerik.com/latest/everlive.all.min.js](https://bs-static.cdn.telerik.com/latest/everlive.all.min.js "https://bs-static.cdn.telerik.com/latest/everlive.all.min.js")
 * **b**.
-Navigate back to your “Photo Album Native” AppBuilder project that is part of your workspace.
+Navigate back to your “Photo Album Native” AppBuilder project that is part of your application.
 * **c**.
 Right-click your `app` folder and select **Add** --> **Existing Files**.
 * **d**.
 Browse to the downloaded SDK file and click **Upload**.
 * **e**.
 Add the following line to the top of your `view-model.js` file to load the SDK module:
 ```
-var backendServices = require('./everlive.all.min');
+var Everlive = require('./everlive.all.min');
 ```
 * **f**.
 Right after loading the module declare an `everlive` object:
 ```